stacksgov/sips/sip editor committee/editors_list.md

 ---

-_If this SIP Editor Committee interests you and you wish to join the effort, please reach out to @jennymith and @Hero-Gamer or Steering Committee members @jcnelson and @GinaAbrams_
+_If this SIP Editor Committee interests you and you wish to join the effort, please reach out to @Hero-Gamer or Steering Committee members @jcnelson and @GinaAbrams_